 With their fiber, protein, vitamin E, and folate content, peanuts can certainly pack a big punch.
 In honor of National Peanut Month, pack more peanuts into your daily diet.
 Listed below are a few recipes that you will definitely enjoy.

 - Spicy nuts.
 Do you want to keep your peanut snack simple?
 Just add a few spices and you’re done.
-This recipe call for chili powder, cumin, sugar, curry powder, garlic powder, cayenne powder, and, of course, peanuts.
+This recipe calls for chili powder, cumin, sugar, curry powder, garlic powder, cayenne powder, and, of course, peanuts.
 Find the recipe here.

 - Breakfast loaf.
 If you lack energy in the morning, skip your cup of coffee and try eating a slice of breakfast loaf bread instead.
 This recipe is for peanut butter and banana loaf.
 Beyond the usual bread ingredients, this recipe also calls for ripe bananas, peanut butter, applesauce, and coconut flour.